speakyourcode/grafana-button-panel/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/3d8db85bc1cc2b95d314/test_coverage)](https://codeclimate.com/github/speakyourcode/grafana-button-panel/test_coverage)

 This panel allows you to create buttons and define actions for them.
-It can be used to add controlling functionality to your dashboards.
+It can be used to add control functionality to your dashboards.
 Actions are defined as queries to Datasources.

 Multiple buttons are allowed within a single panel, they can be arranged either